 Here’s a SMART goal example:

-We want to modernize our print infrastructure and migrate it to a cloud-managed print services software to decrease print-related spending by 15% within the next 2 months while taking pressure off our maxed-out IT team.
+We want to modernise our print infrastructure and migrate it to a cloud-managed print services software to decrease print-related spending by 15% within the next 2 months while taking pressure off our maxed-out IT team.